InterSystems ObjectScript extension for VS Code

 objectscript.conn are ignored.
 Instead these values come from the

-To access the server-side files of a web application, edit the JSON of your workspace definition.
+To modify how your folder behaves, edit the JSON of your workspace definition (XYZ.code-workspace file).
 Get there by running the 'Preferences: Open Workspace Settings (JSON)' command.
-Format your
+Edit your

 csp query parameter indicates web application files are to be shown.
-The uri path specifies which application.
-The
+The uri path optionally specifies which application.
+The namespace suffix on the server name (preferred syntax) or the

-ns parameter must specify the same namespace the application is configured to use.
+ns query parameter (deprecated) must specify the same namespace the application is configured to use.
+In the following example the first folder is for the

-To see only classes in the X.Y package, format the uri like this:
+- To see only classes in the Xxx.Yyy package, format the uri like this:

 type=cls to show only classes, or